by Alan Prendergast, Westword

 The MDOC argued that under FRCP 45(d)(3)(A)(iv), it would impose an “undue burden” if the state had to reveal the identities of its execution drug suppliers because pharmacies would quit supplying the drugs if they were publicly exposed.
 That, the MDOC argued, would in turn “prevent the state from carrying out lawful sentences ...

 The Eighth Circuit of Appeals has upheld the dismissal of a lawsuit filed against an Iowa halfway house and several state officials over injuries caused by a halfway house resident.

 Tamela Montgomery alleged that Angenaldo Bailey, who was staying at the Curt Forbes Residential Center in Ames, broke into her house and shot her three times.
 She also claimed that she had a protective order against Bailey, and local police and the halfway house were aware of the order.

 According to Montgomery, police officials and staff at the center knew about the protective order because Bailey violated it multiple times on the same day he shot her.
 It was undisputed that Montgomery contacted the police to report the violations and even warned them that Bailey would try to kill her if the police questioned him but did not arrest him.

 She was correct.
 After being questioned by police officers about the protective order violations, but not arrested, Bailey returned to Montgomery’s residence, shot her three times and then shot himself in the head.

-Montgomery sued the City of Ames; several Ames police officers; the Curt Forbes Residential Center; John McPherson, the center’s manager; the State ...
+Montgomery sued the City of Ames; several Ames police officers; the Curt Forbes Residential Center; John McPherson, the center’s manager; the State of Iowa ...

 by Matt Clarke